-We all know that Earth used to look much more differently in the past, but few would imagine that Europe was such a different place only 8,000 years ago.
-Back then, continental Europe was connected to UK with a land mass called Doggerland.
+We all know that Earth used to look very different in the geological past, but few would imagine that Europe was such a different place just 8,000 years ago.
+Back then, continental Europe was connected to the UK with a land mass called Doggerland.
 The area had a thriving history both for wildlife or for humans before it got flooded and met its current fate – flooded by hundreds of meters of water.

 Melting Ice Caps

 The Pleistocene is a geological epoch which lasted from 2,5 million years ago to 11,700 years ago.
-For most of the Pleistocene, Britain was actually a peninsula off Europe, connected to the rest of the continent through a massive chalk formation.
-However, things started to change 450,000 years ago, during the an ice age.
+For most of the Pleistocene, Britain was actually a peninsula off the western coast of Europe, connected to the rest of the continent through a massive chalk formation.
+However, things started to change 450,000 years ago, during the ice age.
 The ice started to carve a tunnel through the chalk formation, creating the potential for Britain to become flooded.

 Some 20,000 years ago, the sea level started to rise as the climate warmed.
 The water covered more and more of the land mass, but even so, Doggerland still existed.
 Even with the continuous warming, 12,000 years ago, the area was a tundra, host to typical species, but also several human populations.
 As a matter of fact, some areas around Doggerland were very good locations for both animals and humans.